 Chloride – aquatic life

 The Class 2 aquatic life standard for chloride was selected for review and revision in previous triennial standard reviews because newer science suggested Minnesota’s WQS was potentially outdated.
-Since then, scientific studies have demonstrated that the interactions of ions (e.g., chloride, sulfate, calcium, and other ions) must be considered to accurately account for chloride’s toxicity.
+Since then, scientific studies have demonstrated that the interactions of ions (e.g., chloride, sulfate, calcium, and others) must be considered to accurately account for chloride’s toxicity.
 EPA is currently developing criteria for chloride along with sulfate and potentially other ions, and expects to issue draft criteria in 2022.
 MPCA is tracking EPA’s work on ions and expects EPA’s broad consideration of ionic toxicity will result in better and more comprehensive protection for aquatic life compared to more narrowly defined approaches in common use by states now.

 Sulfate – aquatic life

 Adding a Class 2 aquatic life standard for sulfate was selected in the last triennial standard review to add general aquatic life protection for sulfate to Minnesota’s WQS.
-As described above for chloride, scientific studies have demonstrated that the interactions of ions (e.g., chloride, sulfate, calcium, and other ions) must be considered to accurately account for sulfate’s toxicity.
+As described above for chloride, scientific studies have demonstrated that the interactions of ions (e.g., chloride, sulfate, calcium, and others) must be considered to accurately account for sulfate’s toxicity.
 EPA is currently developing criteria for sulfate along with chloride and potentially other ions, and expects to issue draft criteria in 2022.
 MPCA is tracking EPA’s work on ions and expects EPA’s broad consideration of ionic toxicity will result in better and more comprehensive protection for aquatic life from sulfate compared to development of a WQS for sulfate alone.

 Group 3 projects